Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Results Summary and Discussion

 \subsection{Sample Efficiency}

-The leakage signal does not require a large dataset to manifest.
-H3, W1, H1, and H2 all show high AUC at the smallest viable corpus size.
-W2 requires more data and remains noisier — consistent with topology inference depending on subtler cross-family distributional differences rather than strong within-family structural signatures.
+Fig.~\ref{fig:sweep} plots attacker performance as a function of the fragment corpus size.
+The leakage signal does not require a large dataset to manifest for most tasks: H3, W1, H1, and H2 all show high AUC at the smallest viable dataset size.
+W2 benefits most from the larger dataset, consistent with topology inference depending on subtler cross-family distributional differences rather than strong within-family structural signatures.